soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 4/Adventure 4 Narrative.md

-**Ulbrazarf** himself is protected by:
+**Yrag** himself is protected by:
 Guards and Wards
-Magic Circle (cannot leave circle through nonmagical means) Forcecage (no matter can enter, can only be destroyed by ) Antimagic field
+Magic Circle (cannot leave circle through nonmagical means) Forcecage (no matter can enter, can only be destroyed by disintigration)?
+Antimagic field?

+Forbiddance denies magical teleportation
+Magic circle prevents leaving (Cha save) forcecage is truly unbeatable physical restraint

+Forcecage + Forbiddance is all you need!
+Magic circle is extra precaution (cast by Tasha, exiting is a DC 22 CHA that Fraz has disadvantage against)

-Strategies: use simulacrum to make a copy of Ulbrazarf outside of the prison, but this requires a high level wizard to fall for Ulbrazarf's deceptions
+Strategies: use simulacrum to make a copy of Yrag outside of the prison, but this requires a high level wizard to fall for Yrag's deceptions
--tell someone outside how to find a scroll of simulacrum and hope they can cast it (need a 1500 gp ruby too) to create a copy of Ulbrazarf
+-tell someone outside how to find a scroll of simulacrum and hope they can cast it (need a 1500 gp ruby too) to create a copy of Yrag

-How could he help Rabbitouille create a permanent teleportation circle?
+How could he help Rabbitouille?
+-create a permanent teleportation circle?
--Find teleportation circles
+-arcane eye spells? - find a hag coven? to learn how to create hag's eyes. (uncommon magic item, 200gp cost or so?)
+-simply teach him how to create magic items?
+-teach him spells for free!

+Now, with the party discovering him, he wants to "prove his usefullness" and gain their trust--and, in doing so, degrade the party's trust in Zagyg.
+>[!quote] Yra
+>**"I like your ideas, and I want to help--as much as I can, that is.
+Zagyg put me down here because I'm possibly the only person on this plane smarter than him.
+While I can't escape to help you personally, I can use what's up here to help you.**
+>**"Now--you want money.
+Freedom.
+Glory.
+I know things that can give you opportunities."**

+>[!quote] Yra
+>
+>**"If you want proof of my knowledge and usefullness--await the eclipse next week, on 24 Ithalary.
+A prophecy will be revealed in the stars."